 Can I Sue for a Slip and Fall on Ice in Michigan?

-Your ability to sue for compensation after a slip and fall on ice often depends on the location of the fall.
+Your ability to sue for compensation after a slip and fall on ice in Michigan often depends on the location of the fall.
 For example, if your fall occurs on public property, like a sidewalk or school, you cannot pursue a claim.
-If it occurs at business, like a gas station or restaurant parking lot, you may be able to file a lawsuit.
+If it occurs at a business, like a gas station or restaurant parking lot, you may be able to file a lawsuit.

 Generally, the owners of both commercial and residential properties owe a legal duty to others to keep their property safe.
 If hazardous conditions exist and injuries occur, landowners could be liable for those injuries through a personal injury claim.
 However, the law is different for falls on ice and snow.